Erezlin/SpellChecker/README.md

-A simple program to check spelling.
-Takes lines as dictionary and text to compare them and edit words.
+A simple program for check spelling.
+Correcting words by finding them in the dictionary.

 Available edits: